 Certain decisions in life have permanent consequences.
 Alimony can be one of them.
-Regardless of whether you are the party paying alimony, or are the one who will be receiving it, the decisions made in family court impact you for many years to come.
+Regardless of whether you are the party paying alimony, or are the one who will be receiving it, the decisions made in family cases impact you for many years to come.

 "I understand the importance of financial matters in a family case.
 Simply put, money counts.
 Trust an attorney who will be a strong advocate on your behalf."